 HOW DOES IT WORK?

 Line of credit works like an overdraft.
-You have a pot of money which acts as a buffer, that you can dip into as and when you need it.
+You have a pot of money which acts as a buffer.
+You can dip into this as and when you need it.
 You only pay interest on what you’ve used.
 However, bear in mind that once the money has been used, it is not renewed.